kmyk-jikka/Jikka/docs/language.md

 ### intrinsic types

 Each terms uniquely belongs its Church-style type.
+Users can make mistakes about these types.
+Implementations are responsible for checking these types.

 -   `int` type represents the set of integers.
 -   `bool` type represents the set of truth values.
 It has two values `True` and `False`.